Measuring frailty in the elderly: an indicator based on a super-classifier: Construction and use of the frailty indicator

 \subsection{Effect of frailty determinants on adverse outcomes}

-Using the set of selected frailty determinants, we trained the classification rule, $f_j(\textbf{x})$, used to construct the indicator as described in Equation (\ref{eq.13}).
-To this end, we choose a logistic regression model, as it allows for a direct interpretation of the effect of each frailty determinant in predicting the occurrence of the outcome.
-The logistic regression models are independently estimated on 75\% of the total population (training set) to avoid overfitting.
-Since some outcomes show a low prevalence in our data, we undersample the training set separately for each outcome.
-As a result, each of the six models is trained on a data sub-set whose 20\% of the observations is positive to the adverse event and 80\% is not.
+\review{Using the final sets of frailty determinants identified in Section~\ref{determinants selection}, we estimate the $f_j(\textbf{x})$ classification rules via logistic regression (one for each outcome), which serve as the building blocks of the frailty indicator.
+The logistic models are estimated independently for each adverse event on 75\% of the population to avoid overfitting.
+For disability and dementia, individuals who are already diagnosed are excluded prior to model estimation.
+Given the low prevalence of several outcomes, each of the six models is trained on a data sub-set whose 20\% of the observations is positive to the adverse event and 80\% is not.

+Although protective determinants were excluded a priori based on univariate associations (Section \ref{determinants selection}), additional issues may arise when variables are considered jointly in a multivariate setting.
+In particular, some determinants may exhibit sign reversals or lose significance once included in the logistic models.
+This behaviour does not reflect a genuine protective effect, rather arising from collinearity or interactions with other covariates.
+This choice reflects a deliberate trade-off between predictive performance and interpretability: since the proposed frailty indicator is intended to capture a monotonic deterioration in health status, the presence of such unstable or sign-reversing effects would compromise both its interpretability and its internal coherence.

-Then, we perform a more in-depth analysis on the variables with a protective effect in the multivariate logistic models.
-Since a frailty indicator aims to capture the health deterioration of the individual's physical, social and psychological condition, our interest is to understand the reasons behind the changes in the effect of some frailty determinants.
-At first, for each outcome, we select the explanatory variables whose effects change in the multivariate context.
+To address this issue, we conduct a diagnostic analysis aimed at identifying determinants whose multivariate behaviour is inconsistent with their univariate behaviour.
+This step allows us to refine the set of covariates included in the final models.} At first, for each outcome, we select the explanatory variables whose effects change in the multivariate context.
 Then, we conduct a specific analysis for each of these variables.
 We begin by training a model using only one of these variables as a covariate.
-Based on the correlation matrix of the frailty determinants (see supplementary Table from S5 to S10), we sequentially add the most correlated variables until the change in the effect is observed.
-In this way, we can understand which combinations of determinants, and in what order, modify the initial association between a determinant of frailty and the outcome.
+Based on the correlation matrix of the frailty determinants (see supplementary Tables from S5 to S10), we sequentially add the most correlated variables until the change in the effect is observed.
+This way, we can understand which combinations of determinants, and in what order, modify the initial association between a determinant of frailty and the outcome.